Conus recurvus

 Conus recurvus, common name the recurved cone, is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
 They are capable of stinging humans.

 The variety Conus recurvus var. helenae Schwengel, 1955 is a synonym of Conus scalaris Valenciennes, 1832.

 Description

 The size of the shell varies between 40 mm and 100 mm.

+(Original description in Latin) The shell is elongated and conical, with a slightly recurved shape.
+It is white in color, clouded with reddish-brown patches and marked with rows of spots arranged in bands.
+The spire is prominent and acute, featuring a pattern of white and chestnut-colored spots.
+Furthermore, the shell is covered by an extremely thin epidermis.

 Distribution

-This marine species occurs in the Pacific Ocean off Baja California, Mexico to Peru; off the Galapagos Islands.
+This marine species occurs in the Pacific Ocean off Baja California, Mexico to Peru and off the Galapagos Islands.